What If I’ve Never Been Tested for STDs?

 You cannot really tell if you have an STD by experiencing symptoms, and in most cases, you won’t be experiencing anything.
-Most of the time, sexually transmitted diseases do not show the symptoms until it is late.
-Therefeore, it is extra important to get tested even if you do not think you have the disease.
+Most of the time, sexually transmitted diseases do not show the symptoms until it is too late.
+It is important to get tested even if you do not think you have the disease.

 Regular STD testing should show if you are infected or not.
-This means that everyone should get tested at least twice every year, and even more if they are sexually active or have more than one sexual partner.
+This means that everyone should get tested at least every year, and more often if they are sexually active or have more than one sexual partner.

 Getting an STD screening test means that you allow the doctor to look for an infection.
 Fortunately, these tests are neither invasive, nor painful.
 Most tests will require a simple blood or urine sample, or even a swab of the area that might be infected.